TorZidan/android-1.0/StepsToBuild.md

 Note: `make` uses Ubuntu's gcc and g++ compilers (version 4.2.4) and a gcc/g++ crosscompiler for the 'arm' platform that comes with Android, in subfolder `prebuilt/linux-x86/toolchain/arm-eabi-4.2.1/bin`.
 Using any older or newer version of these compilers will result in build errors.

-Upon success, it should exit with:
+Upon success, it should print:
 ```
 ...
 Generated: (out/target/product/generic/android-info.txt)